 When it comes to selecting Valentine's Day movies to watch on Netflix, most recommendation lists count their way through various tales of love and romance.
 They feature narratives in which the protagonist battles through the trauma of unrequited love, only to win affection in the end and skip merrily, beau-in-hand, into the sunset.

-While that’s nice and all — who doesn’t enjoy a cute movie about love every now and again? — if you’re not actually in a relationship on Valentine’s Day, these films might make you want to stab yourself in the eye with Cupid’s clearly blunt AF arrow.
+While that's nice and all, if you're not actually in a relationship on Valentine's Day, these films might make you want to stab yourself in the eye with Cupid's clearly blunt AF arrow.

-To save you from that fate, we have compiled a selection of (non-vom inducing) Netflix movies to watch on Valentine’s Day based on your relationship status.
-Whether you’re going through a fresh breakup, happily single, or snore-inducingly stable, there’s a film recommendation for all.
+To save you from that fate, we have compiled a selection of (non-vom inducing) Netflix movies to watch on Valentine's Day based on your relationship status.
+Whether you're going through a fresh breakup, happily single, or snore-inducingly stable, there's a film recommendation for all.

 Heartbroken: Fyre (2019)

-Clearly, given your current status, all films on the topic of relationships are off the cards, whether about people in relationships, people who want to be in them, or people connected to other people in any romantic way at all.
-What you need, therefore, is a heavy dose of “Babes, it could always be worse.”
-Netflix’s Fyre is such a dose.
+Clearly, given your current status, all films on the topic of relationships are off the cards.
+What you need instead is a heavy dose of "it could always be worse, hun."
+Netflix's Fyre is such a dose.

 Documenting the absolute disaster that was Ja Rule and Billy McFarland's Fyre Festival, the film moves through so many nebula-sized clusterfucks that you'll facepalm that ex of yours right out of your skull, pronto.

-See also: If watching a documentary about rich people complaining about cheese sandwiches and rain-soaked mattresses isn’t your vibe, most movies with an apocalyptic theme will also suffice.
-Check The Bad Batch, Bird Box (which is arguably even better if you watch with a blindfold on), and Under the Skin.
+See also: If watching a documentary about rich people complaining about cheese sandwiches and rain-soaked mattresses isn't your vibe, most movies with an apocalyptic theme will also suffice.
+Check The Bad Batch, Bird Box (which is arguably even better if you watch blindfolded), and Under the Skin.

-You’ve moved through the immediate breakup sadness and now you’re just plain mad.
-You’re still not on the romantic movie trip, but this is less about escaping reality (or watching someone mess up their own) and more about adding fuel to the fire.
-Luckily, Netflix has quite a solid selection of classic films that’ll either serve as action inspiration or catharsis, like Jaws, for example.
+You've moved through the immediate breakup sadness and now you're just plain mad.
+You're still not on the romantic movie trip, but this is less about escaping reality (or watching someone mess up their own) and more about adding fuel to the fire.
+Luckily, Netflix has quite a solid selection of classic films that'll either serve as action inspiration or catharsis, like Kill Bill Vol. 1, for example.

-Of course, we’re not suggesting you dress up as a killer shark and head to the beach to maim the soul who did you wrong (please don’t do this), but there’s no real harm in imagining this going down from the comfort of your sofa.
+Of course, we're not suggesting you don a yellow leather catsuit, grab a Hattori Hanzo sword, and work your way down a list of ex's who no longer deserve to live, but there's no real harm in imagining this going down from the comfort of your sofa.

-Let’s be honest, there’s nothing quite like watching a movie about serial killers to get you in the mood for never getting close to another person again, especially if that series follows a sadistic maniac that enjoys sticking kittens in vacuum-sealed bag, filming it, and sticking the video on YouTube.
+Let's be honest, there's nothing quite like watching a movie, documentary, or series about serial killers to get you in the mood for never getting close to another person again, especially if that series follows a sadistic maniac that enjoys sticking kittens in vacuum-sealed bag, filming it, and sticking the video on YouTube.

-See also: Making a Murderer, Conversations With a Killer: The Ted Bundy Tapes
+See also: Making a Murderer, Conversations With a Killer: The Ted Bundy Tapes, You

 Welcome back to the land of positivity.
-Nice to have you here!
-Now you’re free from the clutches of cannibalistic psychopaths and killer sharks, you need a film that’ll inject you with some feelgood fun.
-And frankly, things don’t come much more joy-injecting than watching Black Panther.
+Nice to have you here.
+Now you're free from the clutches of cat-hating psychopaths and machete-wielding divas, you need a film that'll inject you with some feelgood fun.
+And frankly, things don't come much more joy-injecting than watching Black Panther.
 Honestly, even if you don't enjoy superhero movies, there is so much sass and beauty in this film that there's no way you can watch it without feeling empowered.

 See also: For a more aspirational dose of attitude, watch Spike Lee's She's Gotta Have It, both the OG 1986 movie and the 2017 TV show.